ECONOMIC INTELLIGENCE YOU CAN TRUST

 our core values

-We use Benjamin Graham’s “Margin of Safety” because it is diﬃcult to precisely pinpoint the intrinsic value of any particular business or company.
+Because there are risks in securities' investing, we use Benjamin Graham’s “Margin of Safety” as it is diﬃcult to precisely pinpoint the intrinsic value of any particular business or company.
 As a result, we invest at a discount to the intrinsic estimated value be- cause doing so can make up for lower than expected results.
 We believe this proven practice generates higher than normal returns and that buying with that “Margin of Safety” is the best way to protect capital and provide excellent long term returns to our clients.

 Even strong companies can become overvalued.
 When we perceive this condition, we pare such positions in our client portfolios.
 This distinguishes our approach to investing from a “Buy and Hold” philosophy.